Code-Institute-Submissions/KyleM99-The-Movie-Quiz_MarResub/README.md

 # Generic Quiz'

 #### The main goal of the Generic Quiz is to test the public general knowledge on movies.
-My goal is to create a website that is fun and a little challenging for the user to test there knowledge on movies.
+My goal is to create a website that is fun and a little challenging for the user to test there knowledge of movies.

 ### Hopes for the website.
 My main goal for the website is for the user to have a unique experience going through the game.
 I hope to have a website where as the user progresses through the quiz there score gets tallied and at the end they have a total score for the quiz.
 I would like to have pictures throughout the quiz so the user gets a visual aid with the questions.